 - Broken jaw

 The most common dental problem for dogs and cats is periodontal disease.
+Humans prevent periodontal disease by brushing and flossing every day, but most pet owners do not brush their pet’s teeth very often (if at all).
 By the time your pet is three years old, there is a good chance that there will be early signs of periodontal disease, which worsens over time without proper intervention.
-Severe periodontal disease can cause your pet serious pain and dental issues, so it is important to intervene as early as possible.
+Severe periodontal disease can cause your pet serious pain and dental issues, so it is important to intervene as early as possible once your vet has noticed the signs.
 This disease is so pervasive, it doesn’t just impact dental health—it can also cause heart issues.
 Liver and kidney disease in pets have also been associated with periodontal disease.
+Symptoms of periodontal disease in animals include: